 ARC also offers programs specific to clean diesel technology and diesel maintenance.
 Students interested in earning a degree must complete the certificate program, general education courses and elective courses to meet the 60-unit requirement.
 Students completing these programs can obtain National Automotive Technicians Education Foundation (NATEF), National Institute for Automotive Service Excellence (ASE) and Inter-Industry Conference on Auto Collision Repair (I-CAR) certifications.

 Also part of the Los Rios Community College District, Cosumnes River College (CRC) is a college that offers certificate and associate degree programs in multiple areas of study.
 In addition to the small engine repair and various other automotive programs, CRC offers an associate degree program in automotive technology.
 Incorporated into this degree program is the Automotive Student Service Education Training Program (ASSET), which is part of a joint effort between the school and Ford Motor Company.
 The automotive technology programs and instructors are ASE-certified.
 The school also offers the NSF STEM scholarship for students enrolling in technology programs.

 Small Engine Repair Certificate of Proficiency

-The small engine repair program requires completion of 12-13 units of study.
-In addition to the courses in the certificate program, students complete 3 units of automotive technology courses.
-This program is aimed at individuals interested in repairing small (2- and 4-cycle) engines, such as lawnmowers, motorcycles, and chainsaws.
+The small engine repair program requires the completion of 13 units of study.
+In addition to the courses in the certificate program, students complete four units of automotive technology courses.
+This program is aimed at individuals interested in repairing small (2- and 4-cycle) engines, such as lawnmowers, motorcycles and chainsaws.
 Through lectures and lab courses, students learn the properties and characteristics of internal combustion engines.
 Students become familiar with electronic fuel injection systems and the electronic/electrical components as they relate to automotives.
 Graduates are qualified to take ASE certification exams.

 Other School Options